Undertale: Plot

 If the player kills no monsters before completing a "neutral" ending, they can reload their saved game to complete the "true pacifist" ending.
-Flowey is revealed to be a reincarnation of Asriel accidentally created by Alphys's experiments.
-During the fight with Asgore, Toriel stops the battle and is joined by the other monsters the human befriended.
+Flowey is revealed to be a reincarnation of Asriel created by Alphys' experiments.
+Right before the fight with Asgore, Toriel stops the battle and is joined by the other monsters the human befriended.
 Flowey ambushes the group, absorbing the souls of all the humans and monsters in order to take an older Asriel's form.
 During the ensuing fight, the human manages to connect with the souls of their friends, and eventually defeats Asriel: He reverts to his child form, destroys the barrier, and expresses remorse for his actions before leaving, revealing the human's true name as Frisk.
 The human falls unconscious and is awoken to see their friends surrounding them.
 The monsters peacefully reintegrate with the humans, while the human has the option of accepting Toriel as their adoptive mother.

 A third ending, known by fans as the "No Mercy" or "Genocide" ending, ensues if the player kills every single fightable monster.
 They must repeatedly trigger random encounters in each area until no more monsters remain.
 This route changes aspects of the game: many characters evacuate to escape the player, and those that remain have modified dialogue reflecting the impact their actions are having on the game's world.
 When the human reaches Asgore's castle, Sans attempts to stop them, but fails and is slain.
 Flowey kills Asgore in an attempt to obtain mercy, but is killed by the human.
-Chara, the first fallen child who befriended Asriel, then appears and erases the world.
+Chara, (Note: This character is named by the player, with the chosen name used for the player's save file.
+"Chara" is referred to as their "true name" on the naming screen.) the first fallen child who befriended Asriel, then appears and erases the world.
 To enable further replays of the game, the player must give their soul to Chara, restoring the world and causing a permanent alteration to the true pacifist ending.